kfinley/KyleFinley.net/packages/vue2-client/src/articles/dirty-works.md

 For those not familiar with the traditions of jazz jams, here's the skinny on how Dirty Works runs a jam.

 A Dirty Works Jam always has a rhythym section with upright bass, keys :musical_keyboard: and/or guitar :guitar:, plus drums :drum:.
 Sometimes we have a :trumpet: and/or :saxophone: out front.
-The Dirty Works Jazz Band is what's called the "House Band", the bass player is in charge, and we welcome local jazz players to join us.
+The Dirty Works Jazz Band is what's called the "House Band", the bass player is in charge, and we invite local jazz players to join us.
 We have on average a dozen players & singers :microphone:.
-We run both open jams and invite jams.
-No sign up is needed, just let us know you want to play or sing and we'll fit you in.

 This is not a casual jam circle kinda thing...
 This is 100% a performance for the audience to enjoy and also to give players a chance to do their thing.
 We strive to sound good & have fun... in that order. :sunglasses:

 What we do is this, sometimes we kick off a few songs with just the house band but we invite players to join us pretty much from the start.
 We call tunes on the fly :airplane:, take requests from the crowd :couple: :dancers: :man_dancing:, and swap out players as we go.
 Jams usually run 3 hours with short breaks :clock9:.
 We finish with a big closer featuring anyone that wants to join in. :partying_face: :ghost: :alien: :smiley_cat: :beers:

-We try to keep no more than three horn players playing per song.
-The expectation is if you jump up for a song, then you should know the tune or have a chart/changes ready to read for soloing.
-We all solo during songs. :musical_score: :notes: The bass player or lead player directs traffic :vertical_traffic_light:.
-Dirty Works Jams are chart/changes :musical_note: friendly but it's best if singers know the words and don't read off their phones. :singer:

-We have around :100: local players come through our jams each month :calendar: and play hundreds of jazz standards.
-New faces :zany_face: are always showing up and we have a great crew of regulars!!

-Below are some recent shots from varoius jams.
-Most photos taken by Kyle Finley and are not authorized for use. :crystal_ball:
+Below are some recent photos from varoius jams.
+Most shots taken by Kyle Finley and are not authorized for use. :crystal_ball:

 More photos of jams can be found on the <a href="https://pixelfed.social/i/web/profile/791341701221125553" target="pixelfed">Dirty Works Jazz PixelFed</a> and the <router-link to="/photos/jazz-jams">Jam Photos Page</router-link>.